i2p/i2p.www/i2p2www/blog/2020/03/06/git-over-i2p.rst

 Then, add the address you will be pushing and pulling from.
 Note that this example address is for Read-Only HTTP-over-I2P clones, if your admin does not allow the git HTTP(Smart HTTP) protocol, then you will need to get the SSH clone base32 from them.
-If you have an SSH clone base32, substitute it for the base32 in this step, which will fail.
+Use this Base32 to connect the client tunnel to the Git SSH service: **63sgpiu6f33arldcxkbjsn3jgf6asyx3onjmz6j6gsk7hgbiehkq.b32.i2p**
 {%- endtrans %}

 .. class:: screenshot